craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Fighting Styles.md

 - Your unarmed strikes may deal 1d6 + STR bludgeoning damage on a hit, or 1d8 + STR if you are wielding no Weapons or Auxiliary Armor.
 - At the beginning of each of your turns, you may deal 1d4 bludgeoning damage to a creature you are currently Grappling.
 ### Shield Mastery
+- You must be wielding a piece of Auxiliary Armor to gain the benefits of this Fighting Style.
 - As a reaction, when a creature you can see within 5ft of you is targeted by an attack, you may impose Disadvantage on the roll.
 - If the attack that triggered this reaction hits, you may expend and roll any number of Hit Die and subtract the total from the Attack's Damage.
 ### Thrown Weapon Mastery